Spitfire (Russian band): Biography

 Spitfire started in the beginning of 1993, then as a garage rockabilly trio, whose music also included some elements of noise.
 Their first live gig took place during the St. Petersburg Psycho Festival in February 1993.
-The summer 1993 brought new ideas and Spitfire began to do more noise/garage, they decided to give up their double bass for an electric bass guitar.
-While searching for a new sound, they did a program based on covers of 1960's garage music.

 At the end of 1993, their music had turned into garage punk and finally into ska-core.
-Actually, ska had been one of their favourite styles and a big passion for a long time before they decided to play it themselves.
-A saxophonist and a trumpet player joined the band in the fall 1993, and Spitfire transformed from an aggressive punk gang into jolly and humorous mini-orchestra playing punk-ska.
-The spring 1994 brought both their first recording session and a new bassist.
-Since mastering that first demo, Spitfire has had a number of very successful concerts at various clubs.
-All these gigs were full of energy and enthusiasm.

 In the spring 1995 they released a song on the compilation called United Colours of Ska, Volume II, on German Pork Pie label.
 A year later they recorded an album at St.Petersburg "Melodia" studio, which was then mixed in Berlin at Pork Pie.
 This album, called Night Hunting, was released in the end of 1996.
-Spitfire has been touring regularly since that time.

 In January 1999 Spitfire had made another recording session at Vielklang studio in Berlin, and the result came out in the spring with new album The Coast Is Clear.

 In the spring 2001 a keyboard player joined the band making its sound even more powerful.
 At the same time Spitfire started a spinoff project St. Petersburg Ska-Jazz Review in collaboration with the members of St.Petersburg-based afro-caribbean-oriented band Markscheider Kunst.
 The initial idea was to make a single-show program comprising mostly jazz standards such as "Sidewinder", "Corcovado", "Four" and original ska tunes ("St. Thomas", "Man in the street") to perform at Sergey Kuryokhin International Festival (SKIF) in April 2001.

-The line-up of this band included the bariton-sax and percussion players as well as all members of Spitfire.
-The show gained much interest and the band went on playing live gigs on Russian club scene.
-The debut album was recorded in March 2002 at Dobrolet studio in St. Petersburg and put out in Russia in the fall 2002 on small independent label Zvezda Records.